says individual mentoring

 • Communication: We accommodate all forms of communication and work with you and your young person to support their needs.

-• For Ages 8-17: Mentoring is available to Autistic individuals (formal diagnosis not required – we fully support self-identification) who are aware of their Autistic identity or are in the process of identification.
+• For ages 8-18: Mentoring is available to Autistic individuals (formal diagnosis not required – we fully support self-identification) who are aware of their Autistic identity or are in the process of identification.
+We can work with children under 8 if you feel our approach would work for them.
+Further, we are able to work with young people age 19-25 but only UK-based and only connected to their EHCP funding at that stage.

-• Safer Recruitment: All of GROVE’s Mentors have been through a Safer Recruitment process which includes an Enhanced DBS check including children’s barred list.
+• Safer recruitment and safeguarding oversight: All of GROVE’s Mentors have been through a Safer Recruitment process which includes an Enhanced DBS check including children’s barred list.
+We have a trained DSL and external safegurding oversight.

-• Funding: Individual Mentoring can be funded privately by parents / carers or by professional services such as schools or Local Authorities.
+• Funding: Mentoring can be self-funded by parents / carers or by professional services such as schools or Local Authorities.
 We are ready to work with your Local Authority to become an approved supplier for funding via ‘short breaks’, EOTAS/EOTIS, EHCPs and such-like.
-We are confident we have the skills, policies and processes in place to satisfy the professional bodies involved.
+We are approved by a number of Local Authorities already.

 "It's neither therapy nor friendship, -- and that's good.
 It's a demand-free safe space for my child to be with another person.
 That it's not therapy means that they can meet in a truly judgement free space.
 In the past, going to therapy, even where it helped, it always meant to admit that there's a problem my child needed help with, which triggered their rejection sensitivity and activated their masking.
 And that it's not an equal-footed friendship means that there are no demands on my child to meet the mentor's needs.
 Which at the moment they probably couldn't."